Chen Yun: Legacy

 Although Chen opposed the Mao regime and opposed some of Deng's later policies, Chen was still widely respected as one of the leading elders of the Chinese Communist Party.
 During the Cultural Revolution, Chen was able to escape political persecution, especially in Mao's time, as he carefully avoided challenging the top leadership too much.
 Whatever the wisdom of his substantive positions, Chen consistently appeared to act on principle rather than for personal advantage, and retained his influence in the party throughout the Mao and Deng eras.

+In cultural affairs, Chen promoted and protected pingtan, a form of ballad singing which was culturally important in the lower Yangzi area and which was sometimes politically criticized as being "feudal".
+As his political prominence increased after Mao's death, Chen published 40 articles on ballad singing in which he commented on specific ballads and urged Chinese to study the art form, publish more old texts about it, and train a new generation of ballad singers.

 In June 2025, CCP General Secretary Xi Jinping held a meeting to commemorate the 120th anniversary of Chen Yun's birth.
-He called Chen a "great proletarian revolutionary and statesman", saying he was "one of the founding figures of the country’s socialist economy" and a "key member" of the first and second generation of leaders.
+He called Chen a "great proletarian revolutionary and statesman", saying he was "one of the founding figures of the country's socialist economy" and a "key member" of the first and second generation of leaders.
 Xi continued by saying Chen had "firm ideals and beliefs, strong party principles, pragmatic style" and a "diligent learning spirit", which he described as "noble qualities of communists" to be studied by all CCP members.
-Xi said that "When the party’s cause encountered difficulties, [Chen] always kept a cool mind, and offered unique insights and effective solutions to problems based on thorough considerations".
+Xi said that "When the party's cause encountered difficulties, [Chen] always kept a cool mind, and offered unique insights and effective solutions to problems based on thorough considerations".
 He called on CCP members to learn from Chen's experiences regarding China's first five-year plan, fighting corruption and to "seek truth from facts".

 Chen's eldest son, Chen Yuan, is the founding Governor of the China Development Bank and the former Vice Chairman of the National Committee of the Chinese People's Political Consultative Conference.